2pk03/bacnet-mqtt-gateway/README.md

 2. Configure gateway:

-    By default the gateway is configured to use infinesh.io platform.
-But it can be used with any MQTT broker.
+    By default the gateway is configured to use [infinimesh.cloud](https://console.infinimesh.cloud) platform, but it can be used with any MQTT broker.

     Open `config/default.json` and change MQTT configuration by defining your device id and the path to the device certificate files.